Konvt/pgbar/README.md

 Each update of the progress bar will be executed by the main thread, so the performance will be much lower than multithreading, but the display effect will be smoother.
 ### Can it be used on Windows/Linux?
 Yes, it can.
 Since the code implementation only uses standard library features, it has good cross-platform compatibility.

-Some components will enable the concepts feature when compiling with C++20, so make sure your compiler supports it.

 The code also checks if its standard output is bound to a terminal, and if not, it will not output strings externally.